IRMP-org/IRMP/README.md

 <br/>

 # Revision History
-### Version 3.7.0 - Major content contribution by Jörg Riechert
+### Version 3.7.0 - Major content contribution by Jörg Riechardt
 - Support RC6A20 and RC6A28.
 - Sending S100 is not supported.
 - Enable repetition for IR60.